poxar/dotfiles/README.md

 files in place.
 This pulls another dependency, but it's easy and effective, so meh.

-Every folder in this repo is a *preset*.
+Every folder in this repo is a *preset* or *topic* and represents the configuration for a program or a suite of programs.
 The files in those presets are simply linked into `$HOME` as they are.
 Stow tries to be smart about "folding", that means creating subdirectories instead of linking them, if necessary.
 So if you want to place files into a subdirectory, but not under version control remove the symlink, create the folder and relink (call make again).

-The dotfiles for a certain machine are then a combination of some presets.
+Presets are only installed, if the appropriate executable exists.
 This cuts down on guards in the actual dotfiles (and thus may or may not speed up some things, a little bit).
-Even better it lets me easily disable some settings (right now most of my stuff simply lies in base, but that might change).
+Even better it lets me easily disable some settings.

-I might add a single preset for every application in the future, so maybe I can link my dotfiles as soon as I install some application (and unlink them when uninstalling).
-However part of me thinks, this would be even worse than now, part of me thinks that would be the best thing ever (TM).

-The advantage of the current scheme is, that I can just drop new dotfiles in some preset and be done with it.
-Whereas having a folder for every application, I'd have to edit the Makefile every time.

 ## ZSH

-Everything in `$HOME/.zsh` will be sourced, so it's rather easy to add functionality to zsh, or manipulate the environment.
+Everything in `$HOME/.zsh.d` will be sourced, so it's rather easy to add functionality to zsh, or manipulate the environment.

 `$HOME/.zpath` is for custom completion scripts and shell functions.

-Since order in the zsh configuration is really important some files are prepended with numbers.

-* **00-09** operation-system specifics (GNU vs BSD etc).
-* **10-19** zsh configuration
-* **20-29** machine specific zsh configuration
-* **no-number** aliases, functions, plugins, etc.
+Files are sourced in alphanumeric order, so you can force a certain order by prefixing numbers to the filenames.

 ## Install